 Curry often tastes better on the 2nd day, so these recipes will work well as ‘make ahead entertaining meals’.
-So make it the day before the party if you can, or even better, cook way in advance and freeze.
+So make them the day before the party if you can, or even better, cook way in advance and freeze.

 Top Tips on Cooking Curry for a Crowd